A Select List of Our Authors

 Guy Winch, PhD

-Licensed psychologist and author of THE SQUEAKY WHEEL: Complaining the Right Way to Get Results, Improve Your Relationships and Enhance Self-Esteem (Walker & Company).
-Forthcoming from Hudson Street Books: EMOTIONAL FIRST-AID.
+Licensed psychologist and author of EMOTIONAL FIRST AID: Practical Strategies for Treating Failure, Rejection, Guilt, and Other Everyday Psychological Injuries (Hudson Street Press) and THE SQUEAKY WHEEL: Complaining the Right Way to Get Results, Improve Your Relationships and Enhance Self-Esteem (Walker & Company).
 Winch also writes the popular Squeaky Wheel Blog on Psychologytoday.com.

 author website